We Found Your New Favorite Calming Tea — And It Might Help With Bloating Too

 2. It boosts cognitive function and combats dementia.

-In the same study that showed lemon balm's beneficial effects on reducing anxiety in the face of stressors, the herb was found to boost brain power.
+In the same study1 that showed lemon balm's beneficial effects on reducing anxiety in the face of stressors, the herb was found to boost brain power.
 Participants taking 300 milligrams of lemon balm experienced improved speed when solving math problems, without compromising their accuracy.
 Other research found that taking lemon balm daily for four months improved cognitive function and reduced agitation among patients with mild to moderate Alzheimer's disease.

 3. It lulls you into a deep sleep.